slateci/slate-catalog-incubator/charts/globus-connect-v5/README.md

 slate app get-conf --dev globus-connect-v5 > gcs.yaml
 ```

-Edit to your liking (notably the GlobusPasswdSecret and GlobusConfigFile must match what you have created in previous steps) and deploy with:
+Edit to your liking (notably the GlobusCredentialSecret and GlobusPasswdSecret must match what you have created in previous steps) and deploy with:

 ```
-slate app install --cluster <cluster> --group <group> globus-connect-v5 --conf gcs.yaml
+slate app install --cluster <cluster> --group <group> --dev globus-connect-v5 --conf gcs.yaml
 ```

 This will return an instance ID, please note this as it will be needed later.